 This preserve is located roughly ten minutes from the Denver Airport.
 It makes the perfect stop if you have some time before you need to check into your hotel or head to the Rocky Mountains.

 There is no fee to enter the park or enjoy the multitude of activities that it offers.
-Here are a guide of the Rocky Mountain Arsenal to help you make the most of your visit .
+Here is a guide of the Rocky Mountain Arsenal to help you make the most of your visit.

 Check out the Rocky Mountain Arsenal Visitors Center